tytydraco/KTweak/README.md

 By scheduling the last woken task first, we can increase cache locality since that task is likely to touch the same data as before.

 ### No Strict Skip Buddy
-Usually, the scheduler will always choose to skip tasks that call `yeild()`.
+Usually, the scheduler will always choose to skip tasks that call `yield()`.
 However, these yeilding tasks may be of higher importance than the last or next buddy that are available.
 Do not always skip the skip buddy if we don't have to.

 ### No Nontask Capacity
 The scheduler decrements the perceived CPU capacity that longer the CPU has been idle for.
 This means that an idle CPU may be skipped during task placement, and a task can be grouped with a busier CPU.
 Disable this to improve task start latency.